Mikjaer/WioShop/README.md

    - Asuming that the default-page on the site contains the [shop]-shortcode
 4: Config-file is config.yaml, should be mostly self-explanatory

+=== Changelog ===

+20/3/2017 : 	Added alternate config-file for legacy support.
+If no pecl-yaml module
+		exists, config.php will be loaded in its place and config.yaml will be ignored.

 === Troubleshouting ===